Bounced Flash Photography

-It was great!
+It was great and I loved it!
 In those days of non re-chargeable batteries, I think I got through quite a few alkalines.

 But!
-If this light is bounced from say, the ceiling, you have just extended the distance from flash to subject to around 5-6 metres, meaning not enough light will hit the subject and the picture will be UNDEREXPOSED!
+If this light is bounced from say, the ceiling, you have just extended the distance from flash to subject to around 5-6 metres.
+This normally means that not enough light will hit the subject and the picture will be UNDEREXPOSED!

 How can I correct this?